Todd Golden: Florida

 On March 18, 2022, Golden was announced as the next men's basketball coach at Florida, following the departure of Mike White to Georgia.
 His contract with the school is for six years, worth $18 million over the life of the contract.

-In 2022-23, Golden's first as head coach, Florida finished 8th in the SEC with a 9-9 record, including a 67-54 win over then #2 Tennessee, but ultimately finished with a losing 16-17 record after consecutive first-round exits in the SEC tournament and NIT to close the season.
+In 2022–23, Golden's first as head coach, Florida finished 8th in the SEC with a 9–9 record, including a 67–54 win over then #2 Tennessee, but ultimately finished with a losing 16–17 record after consecutive first-round exits in the SEC tournament and NIT to close the season.

-Florida amassed a 24-12 record in 2023-24 (11-7 in conference play), including a run to the championship game of the SEC Tournament, where they were ultimately beaten by Auburn.
-For their season they were awarded a seven seed in the 2024 NCAA tournament, but lost their first-round game to Colorado, 102-100.
+Florida amassed a 24–12 record in 2023–24 (11–7 in conference play), including a run to the championship game of the SEC Tournament, where they were ultimately beaten by Auburn.
+For their season they were awarded a seven seed in the 2024 NCAA tournament, but lost their first-round game to Colorado, 102–100.
 This team's 24 wins were the most by a Gators team since 2017.

-The 2024-2025 team under Golden finished the season with a 36-4 record, winning the SEC and NCAA tournaments.
+The 2024–25 team under Golden finished the season with a 36–4 record, winning the SEC and NCAA tournaments.
 This marked the Gators' first national title since 2007.
 Golden was named a finalist for Naismith Coach of the Year.
 On May 6, 2025, Florida gave Golden a six-year, $40.5 million contract extension, making him at the time one of the five-highest paid college coaches.

 Misconduct allegations

-In November 2024, student reporters with The Independent Florida Alligator reported that Golden had been accused of sexual harassment and stalking of an unconfirmed number of women.
+In November 2024, it was reported by various news outlets that Golden had been accused of sexual harassment and stalking by an unconfirmed number of women, including students, and became the subject of a Title IX investigation with the University of Florida.
+The complaint alleged that Golden sent illicit photos and stalked women to various locations.
 Golden released a statement regarding the allegations, noting that he has sought legal counsel to bring potential defamation claims against undisclosed involved parties.

 On January 27, 2025, the University of Florida announced that they concluded their investigation of Golden, finding no evidence of any Title IX violations after a “thorough investigation that included dozens of interviews."